-3. Mixed-Use Zones.
-Commercial Crop Production and Farming is permitted by right within the MU-2 zoning district, and is prohibited within all other mixed-use zoning districts.
+c.
+Mixed-Use Zones.
+Commercial Crop Production and Farming is prohibited within all mixed-use zoning districts.

-4. Industrial Zones.
-Commercial Crop Production and Farming is permitted by right within all industrial zoning districts.
+d.
+Industrial Zones.
+Commercial Crop Production and Farming is permitted by right within the IL, IG, and IH zoning districts, and is prohibited in the BP and IP zoning districts.

-5. Specialized Use Zones.
-Commercial Crop Production and Farming is permitted by right within all specialized use and overlay zoning districts, excepting the MHP zone, which prohibits Commercial Crop Production and Farming.
+e.
+Specialized Use Zones.
+Commercial Crop Production and Farming is permitted by right within specialized use and overlay zoning districts, except within the CIV, MHP, PUD, and SP zoning districts, wherein the use is prohibited.